dominicgaliano/ghactions-practice/README.md

 This goal of this project is to practice using github actions to perform CI/CD.

-_I am also using vim, (specifically neovim,) for the first time during this project!_
+_I am also using vim (specifically neovim), for the first time during this project!_

 ## Skills Learned